 The CDC has established cleaning guidelines for school buildings and have established standards for sanitation of facilities when there is a positive report of coronavirus.
-The school district recognizes that the sanitation of the school buildings is shared responsibility of staff and students who can be responsibly taught to adhere to sanitation standards of hand hygiene, covering a cough, and using personal protective equipment, such as face covering, when required.
+The school district recognizes that the sanitation of the school buildings is shared responsibility of staff and students who can be responsibly taught to adhere to sanitation standards of hand hygiene, covering a cough, and using personal protective equipment, including face covering, when required.
 FCSD1 will ensure that custodial staff maintain the facilities in accordance with CDC standards.
-The district will provide staff with sanitation supplies for classrooms.